marmelab/react-admin/Datagrid.md

 ## `isRowSelectable`

-You can customize which rows show a selection checkbox using the `isRowSelectable` prop.
+You can customize which rows show an enabled selection checkbox using the `isRowSelectable` prop.
 It expects a function that receives the row record and returns a boolean.

-For instance, this code shows a checkbox only for rows with an id greater than 300:
+For instance, this code enables a checkbox only for rows with an id greater than 300:

 ```jsx
 import { List, Datagrid } from 'react-admin';